A modal analysis of the behavior of inertial particles in turbulence

 With this change of variable, Eq.~\eqref{lambda_4th} becomes

 Therefore,

 No contraction or expansion is expected in the absence of flow.
-Thus, $\lambda = 0$ which is $\gamma = 1$ condition must be satisfied when $\Phi = 0$.
+Thus, the condition $\lambda = 0$, which corresponds to $\gamma = 1$, must be satisfied when $\Phi = 0$.
 Therefore, from the two possible solutions in Eq.~\eqref{gam_s}, only the root corresponding to the plus sign is admissible.
 Computing $\lambda$ from Eqs.~\eqref{gam_def} and \eqref{gam_s} and imposing the condition $\lambda(\Phi=0,\omega) = 0$ for one more time gives

-Based on this equation $\lambda$ can be complex for certain combination of $\Phi$ and $\omega$, pertaining to the occurrence of particle crossovers.
+which is valid for $\omega$ and $\Phi \in \mathbb R$.
+Based on this equation $\lambda$ can be complex for a specific combination of $\Phi$ and $\omega$, pertaining to the occurrence of particle crossovers.
+The magnitude of $\imag \lambda$ is crossover frequency and proportional to the number of times particles exchange side in a unit time.
 The real and imaginary part of $\lambda(\Phi,\omega)$ are plotted in Figure \ref{fig:C1a}.